vfarcic/docker-flow/README.md

 ### Scaling the service

 One of the great benefits *Docker Compose* provides is scaling.
 We can use it to scale to any number of instances.
 However, it allows only absolute scaling.
 We cannot instruct *Docker Compose* to apply relative scaling.
 That makes the automation of some of the processes difficult.
 For example, we might have an increase in traffic that requires us to increase the number of instances by two.
-In such a scenario, the automation script would need to obtain the number of instances that are currently running and do some simple math to get to the desired number and pass it to Docker Compose.
+In such a scenario, the automation script would need to obtain the number of instances that are currently running, do some simple math to get to the desired number, and pass the result to Docker Compose.
 On top of all that, proxy still needs to be reconfigured as well. *Docker Flow* makes this process much easier.

 Let's see it in action.